 5 Update the company's register of members

 The register of members is the primary evidence of who, at any one point in time, is a member of the company.
 Therefore, it’s important to update it promptly once a new member has been confirmed.
 Software like Inform Direct can greatly simplify the process of managing changes to a company’s register of members as members leave and new members join.
+Inform Direct even lets you bulk upload the member records in one easy process.

 Unlike for a company limited by shares, there’s no requirement to inform Companies House that a new member has joined the company, either at the time their membership is accepted or as part of the company’s next confirmation statement.